informarte/yuck/README.md

 * Switch from **Default behavior** to **User-defined behavior** and do NOT tick **Print all solutions**.
 * If your hardware allows, increase the number of threads.

-(Tested on Ubuntu, Linux Mint, and Windows 10.)
+(Tested on Ubuntu and Windows 10.)

 ## Future work